Are bulldogs good with children?

 Are Bulldogs supposed to be overweight?

 --Although bulldogs should be robust in their build, they should not be obese.
 Most bulldogs really love food and could easily eat you out of house and home.
-However, bulldogs are not a particularly active breed to counteract the large calorie intake.
+However, bulldogs are not a particularly active breed to counteract a large calorie intake.
 A responsible bulldog owner will need to monitor their bulldog's food and exercise to ensure they stay at a healthy weight.
+To determine if your dog is obese, we recommend using the body condition score chart.
+Obesity in bulldogs is one of the leading causes of hip dysplaysia, heart conditions, and shortened life spans.

 --Many bulldogs enjoy splashing in water, however Bulldogs can NOT swim, especially as they grow and their shoulders and head become very large.
 They are too top heavy and tend to sink rapidly.
 Their short noses and limited breathing also cause them to become exhausted easily.
 All too frequently a bulldog drowns from exhaustion and over exertion trying to keep their massive head above the water.
 If you are considering becoming a bulldog owner and have a water feature in your yard, you will need to take extra precautions to ensure the safety of your dog.